tommyp/tommyp.org/src/routes/blog/yearnotes-2022.md

 ## June

 Really ramping up into a busy Summer, we started June with Lila's 40th party.
 Straight after, we flew to Austria for a wedding.
+A few days in Vienna followed by a trip to rural Austria.
+Vienna's a cool city, but it was amazing to get out into the countryside and see some green fields.

+The wedding was in Lackenbach Palace.
+A beautiful venue.
+It was a scorching hot day and with half the attendees coming from Ireland, we were hiding in the shade.

+On the last day of the trip, my friend Troy found a public pool at the seat of a mountain with a castle on top of it.
+We had a lovely afternoon in the Sun drinking radlers, swimming, and chatting.
+It was a great end to the trip.

+Straight afer we got back, Lila's Mum came to visit from Canada.
+She's great fun.e showed her all round Walthamstow and met up with some friends.